Art History

 Courses in Art History at George Washington University were an early and significant component of the curriculum.
 Founded in 1821 and predating the Art History curricula of Princeton (1832), Yale (1869), and Harvard (1874), GW’s Art History program has evolved and reached maturation, while vigorously sustaining its core mission of providing students an exceptional education.

-Visiting Artists & Scholars Program
+Visiting Artists & Scholars Committee

 The Visiting Artists and Scholars Committee (VASC) is a student-run organization that invites respected scholars and artists to present public lectures.
 The committee typically brings four to six speakers to campus each year.
 All VASC lectures and events are free and open to the public.